vlad17/princeton-cos418-review/rpc/README.md

 But, this method can still have bad side effects, like duplication.
 This method is *only* acceptable if there are:

 * Read-only operations with no side effects
+* Idempotent and commutative functions
-* If the application has its own functionality to cope with duplication and reordering
+* If the application has its own functionality to cope with duplication and reordering of RPCs

 ### At-Most-Once Scheme